ygspasov/SwiftCart/README.md

 ![Responsive](./src/assets/images/readme/responsive.jpg)

 The app is deployed at https://swiftcart-riwx.onrender.com/.
-Have it mind that the free instance will spin down with inactivity, which can delay requests by 50 seconds or more.
+Have it in mind that the free Render instance will spin down with inactivity, which can delay requests by 50 seconds or more.